24io/opencampus-ai-project/README.md

 - `x` is a length `n` -vector of unknown variables (i.e. velocity, pressure)
 - `b` is a length `n` -vector of known values (i.e. related to boundary conditions and source terms)

-Each row in the matrix `A`  typically corresponds to an equation for a specific cell in the grid, while the columns represent the influence of neighbouring cells.
+Each row in the matrix $A$  typically corresponds to an equation for a specific cell in the grid, while the columns represent the influence of neighbouring cells.
 As each cell primarily interacts with its immediate neighbours, most entries in this matrix are zero.
 Sparse matrices are beneficial with regard to computational efficiency, as specialised storage formats can be employed to reduce memory requirements, allowing for the handling of much larger